Here's the review of Chaudière

 include Mairi, The Applecross Spell, Apart, Lucia's Masks

-and the forthcoming Hunting Piero.
+and her newest novel, Hunting Piero.
 Here's the link to her